railc2134-star/language-model-scam-classifier/README.md

-wrtie the readme
-ScamGuard-AI

-A multi-domain machine learning project exploring transformer models, reinforcement learning agents, time-series forecasting, and real-time NLP systems.

-This repository is a collection of experiments built to study how different AI approaches behave across text understanding, decision making, and sequential prediction tasks.

-Overview

-ScamGuard-AI combines several independent systems:

-NLP classification models for scam detection BERT-based transformers for text understanding Cross-attention encoder-decoder architecture for question answering Reinforcement learning agents for classic control environments Financial time-series prediction models for cryptocurrency forecasting Discord bots integrating trained models for real-time inference NLP and Scam Detection

-This section focuses on identifying malicious or phishing-style messages using multiple approaches:

-Word-level and embedding-based classifiers
-BERT fine-tuning for multilingual text classification Jina embedding-based neural classifier
-Dataset aggregation from multiple Discord scam sources

-Goal: detect scam patterns in real-time chat messages with high confidence models.

-Transformer and Cross-Attention Models

-Includes sequence-to-sequence architectures built for:

-Question answering tasks (SQuAD-based training) Encoder-decoder systems using BERT embeddings Cross-attention between question and context representations

-Goal: study how cross-attention improves contextual reasoning over standard transformers.

-Reinforcement Learning

-Multiple RL algorithms implemented and tested in Gymnasium environments:

-DQN for discrete control tasks (CartPole)
-SAC-style continuous control agents
-Actor-Critic and PPO-like training loops
-Experiments on Pendulum and MuJoCo environments (Ant, etc.)

-Goal: compare stability and performance of different RL strategies in continuous vs discrete environments.

-Time Series Prediction

-Models trained on financial data (Bitcoin historical prices):

-LSTM-based sequence prediction model
-Transformer-based forecasting model
-Sliding window normalization and prediction pipeline

-Goal: predict next-step price movement using historical patterns.

-Discord Bots

-Real-time applications built using trained models:

-Scam detection bot that classifies incoming messages Game management bot that handles teams and matchmaking Live inference using trained PyTorch models

-Goal: deploy ML models into interactive environments.

-Key Concepts Used
-Transformers and self-attention
-Cross-attention architectures
-BERT embeddings
-Deep reinforcement learning (DQN, SAC, Actor-Critic) Sequence modeling
-Supervised classification on noisy real-world datasets Real-time inference systems
-Important Notes

-This is an experimental research repository.

-Some models are trained on mixed-quality datasets and are intended for learning and experimentation rather than production use.

-Performance may vary depending on dataset quality and training configuration.

-Future Improvements
-unify all NLP models under a single transformer framework stabilize reinforcement learning training (PPO/SAC tuning improvements) add experiment tracking and logging system improve dataset cleaning and labeling consistency convert scripts into modular training pipelines build unified inference API for all models Requirements
-Python 3.10+
-PyTorch
-Transformers
-Gymnasium
-Datasets
-Discord.py
+# ScamGuardAI

+ScamGuardAI is a multi-domain machine learning project focused on experimenting with deep learning models across NLP, reinforcement learning, time-series forecasting, and real-time applications.

+The repository contains multiple independent AI systems built for research and learning purposes, including scam detection, transformer models, RL agents, and Discord bots.

+---

+## What this project includes

+- Scam detection models for Discord and chat messages using BERT and embedding-based networks
+- Transformer and cross-attention models for question answering tasks
+- Reinforcement learning agents (DQN, SAC, Actor-Critic) for Gymnasium environments
+- Time-series prediction models for cryptocurrency price forecasting
+- Discord bots using trained models for real-time inference and automation

+---

+## NLP / Scam Detection

+- Detects phishing and scam messages
+- Uses BERT-based classifiers and embedding models
+- Trained on multiple Discord scam datasets
+- Real-time inference via Discord bot integration

+---

+## Transformer Models

+- Encoder-decoder architectures
+- Cross-attention based question answering model
+- BERT-based embeddings for context understanding
+- Experiments on sequence-to-sequence learning

+---

+## Reinforcement Learning

+- DQN implementation for CartPole
+- SAC and Actor-Critic implementations for continuous control
+- Experiments on Pendulum and MuJoCo environments (Ant)

+---

+## Time Series Prediction

+- LSTM-based Bitcoin price prediction model
+- Transformer-based forecasting model
+- Sliding window training on historical price data

+---

+## Discord Bots

+- Scam detection bot for live message classification
+- Game management bot with team balancing system
+- Integration with trained PyTorch models for inference

+---

+## Requirements

+- Python 3.10+
+- PyTorch
+- Transformers
+- Gymnasium
+- Datasets
+- Discord.py

+---

+## Notes

+This is an experimental research project.
+Models are trained on mixed datasets and are intended for learning and experimentation, not production use.

+---

+## Future Improvements

+- unify all models into a single framework
+- improve reinforcement learning stability
+- add experiment tracking and logging
+- optimize dataset pipelines
+- build a unified inference API